bmourino/ch359/README.md

 ## How to approach this repository

+The following steps assume that you use MacOS or some Linux flavor.
+If you use Windows, we recommend that you first install the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).

+Create a new folder and clone this repository (you need `git` for this, if you get a `missing command` error for git you can install it with `sudo apt-get install git` for Linux or `brew install git` for MacOS).

 It is divided by 3 parts and inside each folder there will be an explanation on how to install the required packages, scritps to run (tutorials and exercises) and a commented solution.

 You might need to install minconda before, check [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).